GET A FREE, NO-RISK QUOTE

 Request more information about Invoice Financing

-Businesses that want to expedite payment of accounts receivable invoices can turn to a receivables factoring company.
-Instead of waiting on customer payments, you can factor a customer invoice on the same day it’s generated and receive and advance of up to 95 percent of the face amount of the invoice right away.
+Partner with an invoice factoring company and expedite payment of accounts receivable invoices.
+Instead of waiting on customer payments, send the invoice to the client and the factoring company.
+This lets your business receive an advance of up to 95 percent of the face amount of the invoice right away.

-Factoring receivables enables you to focus on growing your business rather than chasing invoices or performing collections.
-You can gain immediate access to working capital by speeding up cash flow, so that you can reinvest in your company much more quickly.
+Factoring receivables lets you focus on growing your business rather than chasing invoices or performing collections.
+By speeding up cash flow, you can gain immediate access to working capital, allowing you to reinvest in your company much more quickly.

-Factoring receivables could also be the key to positioning your business to be able to take advantage of emerging opportunities.
+Factoring receivables positions your business to make the most of emerging opportunities.
 Organizations that factor invoices expedite cash flow.
-They have more flexibility to meet operational expenses, extend more generous payment terms to their customers as a competitive advantage, and can reinvest working capital in their business more quickly in order to expand, service larger accounts or take on new customers.
+They have more flexibility to meet operational expenses.
+They may extend more generous payment terms to their customers as a competitive advantage, gaining even more business.
+Plus, they can reinvest working capital in their business more quickly to expand, service larger accounts, introduce new product lines or take on new customers.

-Low factoring fees and competitive advances are not the only reason you should apply for invoice factoring services with us.
-Working with us could help you get a better factoring agreement, and a better value for your money.
+Low factoring fees and competitive advances are not the only reasons you should consider invoice factoring services.
+Corsa Finance’s partners will do their best to help you get a better factoring agreement and a better value for your money.

-You want an invoice factoring company that’s going to help you go from approval to funding quickly and look for reasons to say “Yes!” when you submit invoices for factoring.
-We offer low factoring fees and flexible terms, such as:
+You want an invoice factoring company that will help you go from approval to funding quickly and look for reasons to say “Yes!” when you submit invoices for factoring.
+Look for low factoring fees and flexible terms, such as:

 • No monthly minimums (you choose when and how much to factor)

-• Non-recourse factoring (the factoring company assume the credit risk)
+• Non-recourse factoring (the factoring company assumes the credit risk)

 • Spot factoring and micro-factoring – small invoice factoring welcome!